ssilverman/QNEthernet/README.md

 ### `EthernetClient`

+* `closeOutput()`: Shuts down the transmit side of the socket.
+This is a half close operation.
 * `writeFully(b)`: Writes a single byte.
 * `writeFully(s)`: Writes a string (`const char *`).
 * `writeFully(s, size)`: Writes characters (`const char *`).